 ASU 2014-1, Investments (Topic 323) - Accounting for Investments in Affordable Housing Projects revises the necessary criteria that need to be met in order for an entity to account for investments in affordable housing projects net of the provision for income taxes.
 It also changes the method of recognition from an effective amortization approach to a proportional amortization approach.
 Additional disclosures were also set forth in this update.
-The amendments are effective for annual periods, and interim reporting periods within those annual periods, beginning after December 15, 2014.
-The amendments are required to be applied retrospectively to all periods presented.
-Early adoption is permitted.
-Management is currently evaluating the impact of the guidance on our consolidated financial statements.
+The amendments were effective for annual periods, and interim reporting periods within those annual periods, beginning after December 15, 2014.
+The amendments were required to be applied retrospectively to all periods presented, with early adoption permitted, and did not have a material impact on our consolidated financial statements.

 ASU 2014-4, Receivables (Topic 310) - Reclassification of Residential Real Estate Collateralized Consumer Mortgage Loans upon Foreclosure clarifies that an in substance repossession or foreclosure occurs upon either the creditor obtaining legal title to the residential real estate property or the borrower conveying all interest in the residential real estate property to the creditor to satisfy that loan through completion of a deed in lieu of foreclosure or through a similar legal agreement.
-The amendments are effective for annual periods, and interim reporting periods within those annual periods, beginning after December 15, 2014.
-The amendments may be adopted using either a modified retrospective transition method or a prospective transition method.
-Early adoption is permitted.
-Management does not believe the amendments will have a material impact on our consolidated financial statements.
+The amendments were effective for annual periods, and interim reporting periods within those annual periods, beginning after December 15, 2014, with early adoption permitted, but did not have a material impact on our consolidated financial statements.

 ASU 2014-11, Transfers and Servicing (Topic 860) - Repurchase-to-Maturity Transactions, Repurchase Financings, and Disclosures requires that repurchase-to-maturity transactions be accounted for as secured borrowings consistent with the accounting for other repurchase agreements.
 In addition, ASU 2014-11 requires separate accounting for repurchase financings, which entails the transfer of a financial asset executed contemporaneously with a repurchase agreement with the same counterparty.
 ASU 2014-11 requires entities to disclose certain information about transfers accounted for as sales in transactions that are economically similar to repurchase agreements.
 In addition, ASU 2014-11 requires disclosures related to collateral, remaining contractual tenor and of the potential risks associated with repurchase agreements, securities lending transactions and repurchase-to-maturity transactions.
-ASU 2014-11 is effective for us on January 1, 2015 and is not expected to have a significant impact on our financial statements.
+ASU 2014-11 was effective for us on January 1, 2015 and did not have a significant impact on our financial statements.